atarnowsky/Diplomarbeit/README.md

 This is the core library all subsequent applications build upon.

 ##### Building WeGA
-libWeGA uses the qmake Buidsystem and can be build using the following commands:
+libWeGA uses the qmake buildsystem and can be build using the following commands:
 ```shell
 mkdir libWeGA-build
 cd libWeGA-build